ErikHartman/erikhartman.github.io/flashcards/all_quizzes.md

     - Discuss a connection between age and cancer occurrence

 **Question 9**
-Which of the statements related to the research method approaches applied in pre-clinical studies listed below is correct?
+Which of the statements related to the research method approaches applied in pre clinical studies listed below is correct?
-    - Quantitative research methods involving interviews and thematic analysis are used only in pre-clinical studies.
+    - Quantitative research methods involving interviews and thematic analysis are used only in pre clinical studies.
-    - Qualitative research methods focused on description and textual data analysis are mostly applied in pre-clinical studies.
+    - Qualitative research methods focused on description and textual data analysis are mostly applied in pre clinical studies.
-    - Qualitative research methods involving experiments and testing hypothesis are used only in pre-clinical studies.
+    - Qualitative research methods involving experiments and testing hypothesis are used only in pre clinical studies.
-    - **Quantitative research methods focused on numerical data and statistical analysis are mostly applied in pre-clinical studies.**
+    - **Quantitative research methods focused on numerical data and statistical analysis are mostly applied in pre clinical studies.**

 **Question 10**
 What are core elements of research integrity? ✅